Shovel Snow Safely: 12 Tips

 - Wearing a hat can help.
 In bitterly cold temperatures, wearing a warm hat helps keep your body warm because a lot of heat can be lost via the scalp if uncovered in very cold conditions.

-Blue Cross physicians offer the following tips to help prevent shoveling snow from becoming a pain in the neck, or result in a more serious condition.
+Blue Cross Blue Shield of Michigan (BCBSM) physicians want to help prevent shoveling snow from becoming a pain in the neck, or result in a more serious condition.
 If you have any of the following conditions (or a family history), talk to your physician before shoveling snow:

 - A history of heart problems, heart disease or previous heart attack

 - Previous experience with back problems or asthma